alex-tonkins-noble/armando-noble/readme.txt

 The extra style for adding underline to links is no longer needed and has been removed.
 Added an offset to link underlines.
 Updated CSS for the header area and menu.
-The class is-style-armando-no-top-margin has been removed because it was no longer needed.
+The class is-style-armando-noble-no-top-margin has been removed because it was no longer needed.
 Bottom margin for featured images was moved to theme.json.
 Minor improvements to the comment area.